IdentityServer/IdentityServer3/README.md

 ## Overview ##

-IdentityServer is a framework and a hostable component that allows implementing single sign-on and access control for modern web applications and APIs using protocols like OpenID Connect and OAuth2.
+IdentityServer is a .NET/Katana-based framework and hostable component that allows implementing single sign-on and access control for modern web applications and APIs using protocols like OpenID Connect and OAuth2.
 It supports a wide range of clients like mobile, web, SPAs and desktop applications and is extensible to allow integration in new and existing architectures.

 Watch this for the big picture: [Introduction to OpenID Connect, OAuth2 and IdentityServer](http://www.ndcvideos.com/#/app/video/2651).